 They’re a way to follow searches, just like you’d follow blogs.
 Periodically, some of the best new posts from those searches will appear on your dashboard.

 Search for something, then click or tap “Follow” in the search box.

 Tap or click the search box, or (on the web) hit the tab key from anywhere on the dashboard.

 Embedding a post on some other site is just another way of sharing it, right?
-So just click on the three dots at the bottom of a post (where all the other share options are), click “Embed,” and copy the code to your clipboard.
+So just click on the paper airplane icon at the bottom of a post (where all the other share options are), click “Embed,” and copy the code to your clipboard.
 Then just take that code on over to the other website, and paste it wherever in the HTML that embeds are supposed to go.